tomaka/hlua/README.md

 Add this to the `Cargo.toml` file of your project

     [dependencies.rust-hl-lua]
     git = "https://github.com/Tomaka17/rust-hl-lua"

 If you don't use cargo yet, just compile with `rustc src/lib.rs`.
+You can also generate the docs with `rustdoc src/lib.rs`.

-In the future, this library will directly include the lua library.
+In the future, this library will directly include the Lua C library if cargo allows this.

 ### How to use it?

+    extern crate rust-hl-lua;
+    use rust-hl-lua::Lua;

+The `Lua` struct is the main element of this library.
+It represents a context in which you can execute Lua code.

+    let mut lua = Lua::new();     // mutable is mandatory

 #### Reading and writing variables

-    let mut lua = Lua::new();     // mutable is mandatory
     lua.set("x", 2);
     lua.execute("x = x + 1").unwrap();
     let x: int = lua.get("x").unwrap();  // x is equal to 3